 - Special Seating Needs & Sign Language Interpreters

 - Commencement Video

-Participation in graduation exercises is not, in itself, evidence of satisfactorily completing a course of study.
+Participation in graduation exercises is not, in itself, evidence of satisfactorily completing a program of study.
 Each student marching at commencement remains a candidate until his/her academic record has been given a final audit.
 A diploma from Pennsylvania College of Technology, signed and sealed by its proper officer, remains the official testament to possession of a degree.

 *No reserved seating is available, except for guests who have special needs (see below).

 Special Seating Needs & Sign Language Interpreters

 If a graduating student has a guest with special seating needs (such as accommodations for a wheelchair or walker), please report this at commencement rehearsal so that Community Arts Center staff can arrange this seating ahead of time.
 No other reserved seating is available.